pooyadav/LAB1/LAB1_week5/readme.md

 Week 5: In this week we are learning about shared memory, inter-process communication and pipes in processes.

+Let's start with a shared_memory.c program in LAB1_week5 repo, take 10 mins to do this.

+Compile and execute the program, and investigate what you found.

+   gcc shared_memory.c -o shared_memory

+   ./shared_memory

+   1. Observe what output you found printed on the command terminal.
+   2. Understand what this program is doing?
+Did you observe child process able to read parent process data?
+   3. What will happen if you move ``child_return = fork();'' after ``ftruncate(shm_fd, SIZE);''?
+   4. Why do you think ``ptr1 = mmap(0, SIZE, PROT_READ, MAP_SHARED, shm_fd, 0);'' (line 31) is needed in child process.

 POSIX Shared Memory (taken from Silbersharz Book, chapter 3, page - 132).
 Several IPC mechanisms are available for POSIX systems, including shared memory and message passing.
 Here, we explore the POSIX API for shared memory.
 POSIX shared memory is organized using memory-mapped files, which associate the region of shared memory with a file.
 A process must first create a shared-memory object using the shm_open() system call, as follows: